 Losing your job or small business is devastating.
 Especially if you’re also paying child or spousal support.
 Just remember that you are not alone; this is happening to people in communities all over the country.
 But there are ways to make adjustments now (and later) so you can continue to make payments, but at a level that is more appropriate given the state of your current income.

-In general, keep in mind that any adjustments made to spousal and child support payments will need to go through the court to become enforceable.
+In general, keep in mind that any adjustments made to spousal support and child support payments will need to go through the court to become enforceable.

 First: Be Upfront and Honest